FriendsOfEpub/blitz-tasks/README.md

 ### Why NodeJS

 Because that is the environment maintainers are comfortable with, hence the easiest way to create such a project.
 That’s it.

 If we had to care about all the twitter fights on XML vs. JSON vs. YAML, or technology X vs. technology Y in general, a lot of tools wouldn’t even exist.

 You are completely free to replicate this project and its goals into any other language/environment you prefer.

-Do not even hesitate to let us know so that we can advertise it in this ReadMe, because it would definitely benefit a larger amount of users, especially the ones who are not comfortable with node and JSON.
+Do not hesitate to let us know so that we can advertise it in this ReadMe, as it would definitely benefit a larger amount of users, especially the ones who are not comfortable with node and JSON.

 ### Can I Have a Script For X?